davervw/cbmish-bible/README.md

 ## About ##

 Bible navigation hosted in an 8-bit familiar user interface.
+Forked from [cbmish-script](https://github.com/davervw/cbmish-script)

 ![Browsing books of the Bible](bible.png)